MicrosoftLearning/dp-420-cosmos-db-dev/Allfiles/Labs/Shared/00-setup-local-environment.md

 ## Sign in to Azure

-Open a terminal and sign in.
-The shared setup script and every exercise authenticate as the identity you sign in with here.
+Open a terminal and sign in with the identity specified by your lab environment.
+The shared setup script uses that identity.

 ```azurecli
 az login